 Some research suggests that parents who use dummies may spend more time attending to their infants at night, so infants may be less likely to be left alone; the benefits therefore may be attributable to the same mechanisms that make room-sharing protective (Mee et al., 2007).

 The reduction in risk apparently conferred by dummy use may in fact reflect other factors present in parents or environments where pacifiers are used.

 Does dummy use negatively impact upon breastfeeding?

 Some studies (e.g. Fleming et al., 1999) have found that dummy use can lead to less breastfeeding and earlier weaning from the breast.
-A recent review of research (Jaafar et al., 2012) found dummies did not cause mothers to stop breastfeeding earlier (up to when their babies were 4 months old) when they were very motivated, or keen, to breastfeed.
-However they were not able to say whether or not less motivated mothers might be disadvantaged by dummy use.
+One review of research (Jaafar et al., 2012) found dummies did not cause mothers to stop breastfeeding earlier (up to when their babies were 4 months old) when they were very keen to breastfeed.
+But they were not able to say whether less motivated mothers might be disadvantaged by dummy use.

 Recommendations to parents